taichimaeda/taichimaeda.github.io/content/about/index.md

 I'm Taichi Maeda, a final-year student at Imperial College London.

-My current interests lie in compiler design, software verification, and a bit of meta-mathematics.
+My current interests lie in compiler design, software verification, and a bit of (meta-)mathematics.

 Please contact me on LinkedIn if you would like a copy of my CV.